In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Use

 Anytime you add new functionality to a type of gear, it can get harder to use.
-Since this car seat is also a stroller (though not one of the best strollers), it is hard to say how it compares to the competition, but many of the features and functionality outside of the stroller are similar and easy to test side-by-side.
-Overall, it manages a below-average result for ease of use.
+Since this car seat is also a stroller, it is hard to compare apples to apples, but many of the features and functionality outside of the stroller are similar.
+Overall, it isn't that easy to use.

 doona - the doona harness, buckle and chest clip are not as straightforward...